Lufthansa cabin crew to extend strikes on Friday

 The union wants a 5 percent pay increase and guarantees against outsourcing and the use of temporary workers.

-Lufthansa, which is slashing costs in a bid to boost its earnings by 1.5 billion euros (1.2 billion pounds), has offered a pay increase of 3.5 percent in exchange for longer hours.
+Lufthansa, which is slashing costs in a bid to boost its earnings by 1.5 billion euros, has offered a pay increase of 3.5 percent in exchange for longer hours.

 UFO head Baublies had threatened the next step could be full-day walkouts by Lufthansa cabin crew across Germany.
 He has previously said the union was prepared to strike into the autumn or winter.